 The following table shows the underwriting discounts and commission that the selling shareholders are to pay to the underwriters in connection with this offering.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of common stock.

-Pa Selling Paid by the Selling Shareholders
+Paid by the Selling shareholders

-No Exercise Full Exercise

-Per share \$ \$
+Per Share Total \$

-Total \$ \$
+Total \$

-In connection with this offering, Citigroup Global Markets Inc., on behalf of the underwriters, may purchase and sell shares of common stock in the open market.
+In connection with this offering, Citigroup on behalf of the underwriters, may purchase and sell shares of common stock in the open market.
 These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
 Short sales involve syndicate sales of common stock in excess of the number of shares to be purchased by the underwriters in this offering, which creates a syndicate short position.
-"Covered" short sales are sales of shares made in an amount up to the number of shares represented by the underwriters' overallotment option.
-In determining the source of shares to close out the covered syndicate short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
-Transactions to close out the covered syndicate short involve either purchases of the common stock in the open market after the distribution has been completed or the exercise of the overallotment option.
-The underwriters may also make "naked" short sales of shares in excess of the overallotment option.
-The underwriters must close out any naked short position by purchasing shares of common stock in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in this offering.
-Stabilizing transactions consist of the bids for or purchase of shares in the open market while this offering is in progress.
+Syndicate covering transactions involve purchases of the common stock in the open market after the distribution has been completed in order to cover short positions.
+A short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in this offering.
+Stabilizing transactions consist of bids for or purchase of shares in the open market while this offering is in progress.

 The underwriters also may impose a penalty bid.
-Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when Citigroup Global Markets Inc. repurchases shares originally sold by that syndicate member in order to cover syndicate short positions or making stabilizing purchases.
+Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when Citigroup repurchase shares originally sold by that syndicate member in order to cover syndicate short positions or making stabilizing purchases.